Legoless/Haystack/Wiki/Categories.md

 ```
 ### UIStoryboard+Initialization

-UIStoryboard category that makes initialization of view controllers quick and easy from Storyboards.
+A convenience category that makes initialization of view controllers quick and easy from Storyboards.

 ```objective-c
 + (UIViewController *)hay_initialViewControllerInStoryboardWithName:(NSString *)name;